Dart-Code/Website/_docs/settings.md

 ## dart.flutterTestLogFile
 The path to a log file for `flutter test`, which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
 Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

-## dart.pubTestLogFile
-The path to a log file for Dart test runs.
-This is useful when trying to diagnose issues with unit test executions.
-Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.
-For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

 ## dart.vmServiceLogFile
 The path to a log file for communication between Dart Code and the VM service.
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.
 Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.